schoeberl/librelane/docs/source/glossary.md

     A data interchange format derived from JavaScript supporting numeric, Boolean and string values as well as lists and hashmaps composed of the above.

-    OpenLane uses JSON as the primary form for loading and storing configuration data.
+    LibreLane uses JSON as the primary form for loading and storing configuration data.

 Verilog